ossf/package-manager-best-practices/review/npm.md

            install-ci-test`](https://docs.npmjs.com/cli/v8/commands/npm-install-ci-test).

     1. If you need to run a CLI package from the registry, ensure the package is a part of the dependencies defined in your project via the `package.json` file, prior to being installed at build-time in your CI or otherwise automated environment.

-1. If a project is a CLI application (`main` entry in the manifest file), developers may publish a shrinkwrap.json.

-1. If a project is a library (`lib` entry in the manifest file), a shrinkwrap.json should ***not*** be published.
-The reasoning is that version resolution should be left to the package consumer.
-Allow all versions from the minimum to the latest you support, e.g., `^m.n.o` to pin to a major range; `~m.n.o` to pin to a minor range.
-Avoid versions with critical vulnerabilities as much as possible.
-Visit the [semver calculator](https://semver.npmjs.com/) to help you define the ranges.
+1. In non-privileged environments, maintainers may **ignore** the lockfile.
+This is particularly useful in situations where they want to exercise a wide range of dependency versions, to discover / fix problems before their users do.
+This is useful for maintainers of libraries and standalone CLI projects without shrinkwrap.json since their users may use `npm install`.
+If you run CI via GitHub Actions, a non-privileged environment is a workflow with access to **no** GitHub secrets and with its permissions defined as `read-all`.
+You may ignore the lockfile by running `npm install --no-package-lock` in your pre-submit tests.
+If you are not certain whether the environment you are running is privileged or not, reach out to your security team.

 ### Maintenance